-You could be amazed at how easy it is to be unaware of your water heater’s age, or how difficult it can be to identify an issue before it creates damage.
+You could be amazed at how easy it is to be unaware of your water heater’s age, or how hard it can be to spot a problem before it creates damage.

 Here are five potential signs it might be time to replace your water heater in Raleigh.

 1. It’s Starting to Show Its Age

 Just like the other important appliances inside your home, your water heater has a clear life span.
 When it approaches the end, it will function much less efficiently and can be pricier to repair than replacing it.

 The usual water heater lifetime is around six to eight years.
 You won’t want your water heater to be working for longer than 10 years, as this can result in pricey damage in your home if it malfunctions.

 It’s always possible for your water heater to have issues sooner than this time, so pay attention to anything that feels odd.

 2. Rust is Starting to Show

 Rust is generally a symptom your water heater needs to be inspected.
 Rust is corrosive and could quickly spread to other parts.
 This can cause a leak or other issues.
 If you observe a bit on the tank or pipes, contact a licensed professional.

 If your water heater is having difficulty heating water, that’s an obvious sign an upgrade is needed.
 Your heater may not be able to provide any hot water because of buildup.
 The tank capacity might also be inadequate for the capacity of water your home requires.